gipritchard/Space-Debris/Space Debris Taskforce.md

 	- Flip the Satellite card from the malfunctioning side to the operational side
 	- Set the Satellite's HP tracker to the maximum value
 	- Your team now has access to the Satellite's team bonus
-- If all Satellite cards are on the repaired side, you win!
+- If all Satellite cards are on the operational side, you win!

 ### Repair
 ![](../attachments/action_repair_example.jpg)
 At any Satellite space, you may...
-- Increase any Space Ship's health by 1 HP, up to the maximum value
+- Increase your Space Ship's health by 1 HP.

 OR

+- Increase the Satellite's health by 1 HP.

+OR

-- Increase a Satellite's health by 1 HP, up to the maximum value
+- Incrase a teammate's Space Ship's health by 1 HP, if they are also in your space.

 ### Exchange Resource
 ![](../attachments/action_exchange_example.jpg)